curl/everything-curl/get/linux.md

-If you want to build applications against libcurl, you need a development package installed to get the include headers and some additional documentation, etc. You can then select a libcurl with the TLS back-end you
+If you want to build applications against libcurl, you need a development package installed to get the include headers and some additional documentation, etc. You can then select a libcurl with the TLS backend you
 prefer:

     apt install libcurl4-openssl-dev